 COVID-19 changed our lives in 2020, but tackling the pandemic is just one of the many global challenges we face.
-In 2020, the Founders Pledge Research team not only identified some of the best organisations working to quash the pandemic, but also published new research and charity recommendations focusing on a range of different global issues affecting people and animals alive today and generations yet to come.
-Through giving to these organisations, you can multiply your impact and ensure you are supporting some of the very best charities in the world.
+In 2020, the Founders Pledge Research team not only identified some of the best organizations working to quash the pandemic, but also published new research and charity recommendations focusing on a range of different global issues affecting people and animals alive today and generations yet to come.
+Through giving to these organizations, you can multiply your impact and ensure you are supporting some of the very best charities in the world.

 In 2020, our Research team:

 - published four new research reports and three major updates to existing research; and

 - continued to improve our data-driven methodology to identify great causes and charities.

 In this post, we dive into our 2020 research outputs and set the stage for 2021.

 This year, we produced new reports on housing affordability and homelessness in the US and UK, psychedelic-assisted mental health treatments, and Investing to Give.
 In these reports we recommended the work of five great nonprofits.
 To highlight just one example, we now recommend the Usona Institute, which supports research on psilocybin-assisted therapy for depression.
 We think these treatments are sufficiently promising that donations to Usona are about as cost-effective as donations to our existing recommendations in the field of mental health.

 Impact-focused philanthropists should also check out our report on Investing to Give, which explores whether donors should give to the world’s top charities right now, or invest and give a larger amount in the future.
 We built a quantitative model to understand the trade-offs in this choice.
 Because our investments will grow and we will learn more about the best funding opportunities over time, our model suggests that philanthropists can likely increase their impact by investing at least part of their pledge and giving more in the future.